IBM/pymm/info/pymm-blog-1.md

 PyMM allows the programmer to easily define what type of memory (i.e., volatile or persistent) a variable should be assigned to.
 This is achieved with the **shelf** abstraction.
-Each shelf is associated with a MCAS memory pool.
-For ease of management, we recommend setting up an fsdax persistent memory mount (e.g., /mnt/pmem0) - see [Notes on DAX](./MCAS_notes_on_dax.md).
+Each shelf is associated with a memory pool.
+For ease of management, we recommend setting up an fsdax persistent memory mount (e.g., /mnt/pmem0).
 This is where shelves will be created.

+You can also open a persistent shelf on DevDax or volatile shelf on emulated PM
+or even on tmpfs directory (from example: "/run")

 Shelves are given a name and capacity (currently they cannot expand or contract).
 A shelf can be created as follows: